Benjamin-Italiaander/Benjamin-Italiaander/README.md

 You can find the referenced image [here](https://postquantum.com/post-quantum/q-day-crqc-predictions/#expert-opinion).

-> Their findings increasingly suggest that the post-quantum era is no longer theoretical — the transition has already begun.
+> Their findings increasingly suggest that the post-quantum era is no longer theoretical, the transition has already begun.

 I am currently exploring practical implementations of post-quantum cryptography, focusing on real-world usability rather than theory alone.